valentijnvenus/localAIonStrixHalo/part2_ollama/chapter07_performance_optimization.md

 # Chapter 7: Performance optimization for MS-S1 Max

+On Linux, you want to run 6.17.x kernel as it introduces some important optimizations.
+ROCm will give you much better prefill than Vulkan, and just a slightly lower tg.
+Use llama.cpp - either compile from the source, or get ROCm build from Lemonade SDK: https://github.com/lemonade-sdk/llamacpp-rocm

 ## 7.1 Maximum utilization of hardware resources

 ### 7.1.1 Strategic use of 128GB memory